Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Boundary computation and inference

 The procedure for computing the estimated boundary according to the previous approximations is laid down in Algorithm \ref{alg:OSB}.
-From now on we will use $\tilde{b}(\cdot)$ to denote the cubic-spline interpolating curve that goes through the numerical approximation of the boundary, via Algorithm \ref{alg:OSB}, at the given points $(t_{i})_{i=0}^{N}$.\\
+From now on, we will use $\tilde{b}$ to denote the cubic-spline interpolating curve that goes through the numerical approximation of the boundary at the points $(t_{i})_{i=0}^{N}$ via Algorithm \ref{alg:OSB}.\\

-Recall that Corollary \ref{co:OSP_extensions} proved that the OSB $b_I(\cdot)$ completely determines the OSB $b_0(\cdot)$, this is, the function $b(\cdot)$ defined at (\ref{eq:b_volterra}) with $\lambda = 0$.
-Specifically, $b_0(t) = S - b_I(t) = S - B\sigma\sqrt{T - t}$.
-Having the explicit form of $b_0(\cdot)$ allowed us to test the accuracy of Algorithm \ref{alg:OSB} and to tune up its parameters in order to fit $b_0(\cdot)$ better.
-For example, we empirically determined that $\mathrm{\delta}= 10^{-3}$ offered a good trade-off between accuracy and computational expediency.
-This value was considered every time Algorithm \ref{alg:OSB} was employed.
+Recall from Remark \ref{rem:lambda0} that our OSB for $\lambda=0$ takes the form $b_0(t) = S - B\sigma\sqrt{T - t}$.
+Having the explicit form of $b_0$ allows us to validate the accuracy of Algorithm \ref{alg:OSB} and to tune up its parameters.
+We~empirically determined that $\delta= 10^{-3}$ offers a good trade-off between accuracy and computational time.
+This value was considered every time Algorithm \ref{alg:OSB} was employed. \\

-Furthermore, we empirically addressed the issue of how to choose the partition in order to get a good approximation of the boundary while not compromising many computational resources.
-Two conclusions arose from our investigations: first, for a uniform partition, errors increase near the expiration date $T$, which points out to the need of a higher density of nodes over there; second, given $N + 1$ nodes, a partition whose distances between consecutive nodes smoothly narrow as $t_i$ gets closer to $T$ works better than one whose distances narrow following non-smooth patterns.
-Therefore, we decided to use the logarithmically-spaced grid $t_i = \log\left(1 + \frac{i}{N}(e^{T} - 1) \right),\ i = 0, \dots, N$, with $N = 200$, every time we computed $\tilde{b}(\cdot)$.
-Figure \ref{fig:b_est} shows how precise Algorithm \ref{alg:OSB} is by comparing the computed boundary $\tilde{b}_0(\cdot)$ versus its explicit form for $S = 10$, $T = 1$, $\lambda = 0$, and $\sigma = 1$. \\
+We decided to use a logarithmically-spaced grid that is $t_i = \log(1 + \frac{i}{N}(e^{T} - 1) ),\ i = 0, \dots, N$, with $N = 200$, after systematically observing that uniform partitions tend to misbehave near the expiration date $T$.
+In addition, it is preferable that the partition gets thinner close to $T$ in a smooth way.
+Figure \ref{fig:b_est} shows how precise the Algorithm \ref{alg:OSB} is by comparing the computed boundary $\tilde{b}_0$ versus its explicit form for $S = 10$, $T = 1$, $\lambda = 0$, and $\sigma = 1$. \\